derick-droid/derick-droid/README.md

 - 🌱 I’m currently learning ...python and django for backend development
 - 👯 I’m looking to collaborate on ...python and django projects
 - 🤔 I’m looking for help with ...Algorithm and Datastructures
-- 💬 Ask me about ...Django and backend development
+- 💬 Ask me about ...Django and backend development(APIs And Postgresql)
 - 📫 How to reach me: ...derrickokinda9@gmail.com
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...I love to solve problems and learn more about programming